Aliens are living

 6. Make small holes in top for hot climates.

 If the temperature is over 80 degrees F and the helmet is hot to wear, use an awl or similar tool and punch some small holes in the top of the helmet.

 7. Wear the helmet as often as possible.

 Once you make a thought screen helmet you must wear it as frequently as possible.
 The aliens know when you are not wearing it and will take you at that time.
 Abductees are taken when they are driving cars.
 They even take children without helmets when they are in school.
 There are documented cases of children abductees missing during school hours.

-Some abductees have worn their thought screen helmets and hats almost 24 hours a day, seven days a week for more than seventeen years.
+Some abductees have worn their thought screen helmets and hats almost 24 hours a day, seven days a week for twenty years.